robertdfrench/ifuncd-up/README.md

 But it doesn't stop there.
 Some operating systems apply further customization beyond what OpenSSH Portable provides.
 For example, Apple adds the [`--apple-use-keychain`][github] flag to `ssh-add` to help it integrate with the macOS password manager.

-In the case of CVE-2024-3094, Fedora and Debian maintained their own [SystemD patches][biebl] for their forks of OpenSSH.
+In the case of CVE-2024-3094, Fedora and Debian maintained their own [SystemD patches][biebl] for their forks of OpenSSH in order to fix a [race condition around `sshd` restarts][schmidt].
 So the *actual* supply chain for SSH began to look like this:

 ```mermaid
 flowchart TD